When Royal Mail strikes are happening and how it’ll affect your post

 He said: “We have taken another detailed look at Royal Mail’s proposals, and it is worse than we first thought.”

-Mr Eatwell said Royal Mail was looking to cut 700 jobs on top of 1,200 slashed last year, with managers who remain facing cuts to salaries of up to £7,000.
+Mr Eatwell claims Royal Mail was looking to cut 700 jobs on top of 1,200 slashed last year, with managers who remain facing cuts to salaries of up to £7,000.

 “Royal Mail knows what to do if it wants to avoid these strikes,” he said.
 “Step back from these cuts and make a serious offer to Unite’s members that will restore jobs and preserve pay.”